 As each CD comes up for renewal, you purchase a new 5 Year CD at the best interest rate available and locking in that interest rate for the whole period.

-At the end of the first year your first $40,000 CD is up for renewal.
-If interest rates have gone up, you can roll that money into a brand new 5-year CD, locking in a better rate.
+At the end of the first year, your first $40,000 CD is up for renewal.
+If interest rates have gone up, you can roll that money into a brand new 5-year CD, locking at a better rate.
 If interest rates have slipped, it isn’t the end of the world because what you are accomplishing is the overall interest rate on all five CDs.
 This approach should minimize volatility and level out yields based on the full five-year time period.

 This easy to manage approach will help achieve less volatility and more overall yield about interest rate risk.
 Plus, the “ladder” approach is easy to maintain and to manage.

 Many banks will help you set up your ladder and manage it for you.